 Which Muscle group is Bigger, Biceps or Triceps?

 I want you to think about this for a second.
-Biceps, has the word “bi” which is the prefix of the word biceps, has the latin meaning of two.
+Biceps has the word “bi” which is the prefix of the word biceps, which has the Latin meaning of two.

 This leads us to the next frequently asked question…